15 Tips for Designing Terrific Tables

 Add a Dynamic Selection Effect

 Here’s another tutorial from “Ask The CSS Guy” on how to add a feature that allows the user to select a given column in a table (say a pricing plan), which then highlights and expands to show more information.
 It’s the same concept as the expanding jQuery example above but with a very different intention and overall effect.
-Check out the demo here and the full tutorial below.
+Check out the full tutorial below.

 Well I’m sure that’s more than you ever wanted to know about tables in web design.
 Use the comments below to let us know your thoughts on the techniques above and be sure to share any unique tables you find!